entroform/stack-up.js/README.md

 ```

 Make sure all the contents inside the grif are fully loaded before initializing stackgrid,
-especially if it contain images.
+especially if it contain any image(s).
 This is to make sure stackgrid calculates the right height before plotting.

 ```javascript